Thomas9363/How-to-Train-Custom-Hand-Gestures-Using-Mediapipe/README.md

 # How-to-Train-Custom-Hand-Gestures-Using-Mediapipe
 This site provides a straightforward way to train computers using Mediapipe hand to detect your own hand gestures and use them to control a robotic device.
 It is divided to the following steps:

-**Data Collection**
+**Step 1: Data Collection**
 *	Using MediaPipe to detect and extract landmark points from hand gestures in video frames.
 *	Normalizing the landmark points to make the model training more effective.
 *	Storing the extracted landmarks along with their corresponding gesture labels in a CSV file for training.

-_hand_create_csv.py_: This script uses MediaPipe Hand to detect hand landmarks in video frames.
+***hand_create_csv.py:*** This script uses MediaPipe Hand to detect hand landmarks in video frames.
 Up to a total of 26 gestures can be extracted.
 You move your hand in front of the camera in different positions and angles as shown above.
 By pressing keyboard keys a to z, defined as class numbers 0-25, the x and y coordinates of the landmarks of your hand at that frame are extracted and normalized to point 0 (the wrist point).
 The class number and the flattened coordinates are stored as a row in a CSV file.
 The count of the dataset in each class is displayed when you show your hand and press a letter.
 The data are sorted during execution and stored in CSV file format.
 I have collected 60 sets of data for each gesture in different positions and angles, totaling 540 datasets.
 The resulting file is called “hand_gesture_data.csv” and is structured as shown above.

 **Model Training**